How to Prepare Year-End Accounts

 -

 Drawings/dividends allocated as expenses.
-This is obviously not correct and needs modifying.
+This is obviously incorrect and needs modification.

 -

-Old debts are included in trade debtors' and creditors' balances.
+Old debts are included in the balance of trade debtors and creditors.
 Generating an aged debtors and creditors report can highlight old customer and supplier debts.
 This usually means something needs correcting or debts need to be written off.

 It is best to draft and post a journal detailing all the corrections.
 This journal should be dated as the last day of the financial year and include detailed descriptions.

-I offer an Accounting Mentor Program and Accounting Support By Email if you need assistance.
+I offer an Accounting Mentor Program and Accounting Support by Email to provide training and assistance.

 Module overview: